 Measuring, Forecasting and Explaining Time Varying Liquidity in the Stock Market

-The paper proposes a new measure, VNET, of market liquidity which directly measures the depth of the market.
-The measure is constructed from the excess volume of buys or sells during a market event defined by a price movement.
+The paper proposes a new measure of market liquidity, VNET, which directly measures the depth of the market.
+VNET is constructed from the excess volume of buys or sells during a market event defined by a price movement.
 As this measure varies over time, it can be forecast and explained.
-Using TORQ data, it is found that market depth varies positively but less than proportionally with past volume and negatively with the number of transactions.
-Both findings suggest that over time high volumes are associated with an influx of informed traders and reduce market liquidity.
-High expected volatility as measured by the ACD model of Engle and Russell (1995) and wide spreads both reduce expected depth.
-If the asymmetric trades are transacted in shorter than expected times, the costs will be greater giving an estimate of the value of patience.
+Using NYSE TORQ data, it is found that market depth varies positively but less than proportionally with past volume and negatively with the number of transactions.
+Both findings suggest that over the day high volumes are associated with an influx of informed traders and reduce market liquidity.
+The timing of events plays an intimate role in the analysis.
+High expected volatility as measured by the ACD model of Engle and Russell (1997) reduces expected liquidity.
+Finally, market depth is smaller when the one-sided trading volume is transacted in a shorter than expected time, providing an estimate of the value of patience.

 Suggested Citation: Suggested Citation